 Other few things grabbed my attention during the visit.
 One of the rooms hosts the original wooden model of the façade of San Lorenzo church in Florence.
 The work, commissioned by Pope Leone X, unfortunately, was never completed.

-Casa Buonarroti is definitely an “off the beaten path” place in Florence.
+Casa Buonarroti is definitely an off-the-beaten-path place in Florence.
 To know other unusual things to do in Florence, click here.

 More curiosities about Michelangelo

-Michelangelo was a capricious and overbearing Tuscan, aware of his artistic greatness.
+- Michelangelo was a capricious and overbearing Tuscan, aware of his artistic greatness.
 Such a rude personality that he used to make fun of the less talented classmates.
 At least since the day that a muscle adolescent called Torrigiano dei Torregiani lost his patience and punched him breaking his nose.

-He died in Rome on the 18th of February 1564 in good shape at the age of 88, but he is buried in Florence in the Basilica of Santa Croce.
+- He died in Rome on the 18th of February 1564 in good shape at the age of 88, but he is buried in Florence in the Basilica of Santa Croce.

 Michelangelo Tour in Florence: The Bargello Museum

 The drunken God holds a goblet of wine in his right hand.
 With the left hand, he holds grapes that a little satyr next to him is trying to taste.
-The details of the satyr were so realistic that the artwork was widely appreciated by all the artists of that time.
-With the same left hand, he also carries a skin of tiger (or leopard), Bacchus’s favorite animals, to symbolize the liberation of the soul from the human earthly condition.
+The details of the satyr were so realistic that the artwork was widely appreciated by the artists of that time.
+With the same left hand, he also carries the skin of a tiger (or leopard), Bacchus’s favorite animals, to symbolize the liberation of the soul from the human earthly condition.

-Michelangelo’s David and the Galleria dell’ Accademia
+Where is Michelangelo’s David?
+The Galleria dell’ Accademia

 The last stage of the tour was the most anticipated.
-At the end of the corridor of the Galleria dell’ Accademia I would have seen David again.
+At the end of the main corridor of the Galleria dell’ Accademia I would have seen David again.

 So, even if you visit the Academy independently, I recommend buying a skip the line ticket to reduce waiting times.
 You will have more time to spend with Michelangelo’s David.

 Over the years the masterpiece has undergone several restorations but its original matrix is still intact.
 The visual experience is extraordinary.
 It immediately recalls the role of David as the brave leader and the defender of his people.
-This is the reason why the handsome hero became the symbol of Firenze and, by the time, an endless icon of beauty and perfection.
+This is the reason why the handsome hero became the symbol of Firenze.
+And by the time, an endless icon of beauty and perfection.